Alejandro Mejia, Restorations Projects Manager

 Kyt joined the Council in February, 2024 as our Fiscal Manager overseeing grant fund management, accounting and payroll duties, and providing financial advice and direction.
 She brings a vast array of knowledge and experience around business financial management, managing her own businesses, and financial research.

 Kyt grew up on the beaches of the Atlantic Ocean, spent time in the South and the Midwest, and recently relocated to Oregon to be closer to her family and the Pacific Ocean.
-She holds three degrees: B.S. in business analytics, B.S. in process engineering, and an M.S. in organizational management.
+She holds three degrees: B.S. in business analytics and finance, B.S. in process engineering, and an M.S. in organizational management.
 In her free time, Kyt enjoys spending time with her spouse and huskies, swimming, kayaking, camping, hiking, crabbing, and deep sea fishing.

 Miranda Hawkes, Landscape Designer & Stormwater Specialist

 Miranda joined LTWC in October 2018 and currently serves as Landscape Designer and Stormwater Specialist.
 In this role she focuses on design and drafting support for voluntary stormwater retrofit projects, as well as graphic design for public outreach materials at the Council.
-She works closely with our Urban Waters & Wildlife Program Manager, Sarah Whitney.

 As the daughter of a career Forest Service employee, Miranda spent her childhood surrounded by nature, which inspired strong values related to recreation and environmental stewardship.
 She came to Oregon for college and holds degrees in architecture and landscape architecture from the University of Oregon (B. Arch 2011, MLA 2015).
 Academically, she pursued coursework on water systems and human impacts to our environment; she is excited to apply this focus in her work with the Council and brings several years of professional design experience to the role.
 When not working, Miranda enjoys spending time outdoors, especially camping, hiking, and gardening.
 She unwinds by cooking and bread making and dabbles in landscape photography and various fine art media.